 P0101 – Mass Air Flow Circuit Range/Performance

-Before you replace your (MAF) sensor, there might be a chance, a cleaning is all you need.
+Before you replace your mass air flow (MAF) sensor, there might be a chance, a cleaning is all you need.

 Stay tuned for another post on, testing and troubleshooting your, Mass Air Flow (MAF) Sensor.

-Usually when the sensor is failing, it will let the engine run rich, using more fuel.
-It will also cause the engine to be sluggish on acceleration.
-Also, a engine running this way will eventually develop some other problems.
+Usually when the sensor is failing, it will let, the engine run rich, using more fuel.
+It will also, cause the engine to be sluggish on acceleration.
+As a result, a engine running this way, will eventually develop some other problems.

-The raw fuel that makes it out of the engine and into exhaust; will eventually cause the oxygen sensor to fail.
-Given enough time, the fuel and soot will also ruin the catalytic converter.
+The raw fuel that makes it out of the engine and into exhaust; will eventually cause the oxygen (O2) sensor to fail.
+Given enough time, the fuel and soot, will also ruin the catalytic converter.

 Thank You !